zenorocha/browser-diet/src/documents/jquery/en/chaining.html.md

 title: Take advantage of method chaining
 ---

-Chaining means you can execute a jQuery method one right after the other, without needing to re-specify a selector.
+Chaining means you can execute one jQuery method right after the other, without needing to re-specify a selector.
 Nearly all jQuery methods allow chaining by returning a jQuery object.

 ```js
 $("#object").addClass("foo").css("border-color", "#ccc").width(200);